 4 – Financial State of the Platforms

-In the industry 4.0 FinTech companies are evolving quick.
-P2P lending is a under the category of FinTech, and in every industrial revolution it is a followed by a collapse.
-Therefore, ensuring a proper asset management by the P2P lending platform is a good risk mitigation.
+In the industry 4.0, FinTech companies are evolving quick.
+P2P lending is under the category of FinTech, and in every industrial revolution, it is followed by a collapse.
+Therefore, ensuring proper asset management by the P2P lending platform is a good risk mitigation.

 5 – Regulation in the Future

-Currently in the European market there is little to no regulation on P2P lending.
-While the European Union are working on different proposals (like the one i cover from the European Commissions proposal), there is no direct regulation to P2P lending.
-However, within the European Union the legislation is basically the anti-money-laundering policies and accompanying transfer of funds.
+Currently, in the European market, there is little to no regulation on P2P lending.
+While the European Union is working on different proposals (like the one I cover from the European Commissions proposal), there is no direct regulation to P2P lending.
+However, within the European Union, the legislation is basically the anti-money-laundering policies and accompanying the transfer of funds.

-The anti-money-laundering policies affects both the investors and the P2P lending platforms.
-The investors has to verify on the platforms with national or international identification.
+The anti-money-laundering policies affect both the investors and the P2P lending platforms.
+The investors have to verify on the platforms with national or international identification.

 6 – Haven’t Experienced A Recession